Securities And Stockbroker Fraud

-Seasoned in securities regulations and FINRA arbitration, the Business Trial Group attorneys have helped investors recover millions of dollars in losses sustained by securities fraud.
-With a staff of nearly 2,000 across the country and a contingency-fee model means that you will have experienced representation without the burden of hourly fees.
-Doing so levels the playing field between investors and powerful securities firms and ensures a fair trial or arbitration process.
+The Business Trial Group attorneys have helped investors recover millions of dollars in losses sustained by securities fraud.
+With a staff of nearly 2,000 across the country and a contingency-fee model, our firm provides clients all the benefits of a large firm without the burden of hourly fees.
+Doing so levels the playing field between investors and the powerful securities firms and ensures a fair trial or arbitration process.

 Investments always pose a risk, but investors do not have to accept deceit or negligence on the part of an adviser or brokerage firm.
 If you are the victim of stockbroker misconduct, contact the Business Trial Group for a free case review.

 Investors may not know it, but in most cases they sign away their right to a trial by jury when they open an account for a securities firm’s brokerage services.
 Instead, securities firms will typically require their customers to agree to arbitrate any issues before the Financial Industry Regulatory Authority (FINRA).